DoD-Platform-One/bigbang/docs/developer/develop-package.md

 # Package Development

-Package is the term we use for an application that has been prepared to be deployed with the BigBang helm chart.
-BigBang Packages are wrappers around Helm charts.
+Package is the term we use for an application that has been prepared to be deployed with the Big Bang helm chart.
+Big Bang Packages are wrappers around Helm charts.
 All of the pertinent information should be included in the chart/values.yaml for configuration of the Package.
-These values are then available to be overridden in the BigBang chart/values.yaml file.
-The goal of these Packages is to take something that might be very complex and simplify it for consumers of BigBang.
+These values are then available to be overridden in the Big Bang chart/values.yaml file.
+The goal of these Packages is to take something that might be very complex and simplify it for consumers of Big Bang.
 Rational and safe defaults should be used where possible while also allowing for overriding values when fine-grained control is needed.
-As much as possible test after each step so that the errors don't pile up, "code a little, test a little".
-Here are the steps:
+As much as possible, test after each step so that the errors don't pile up; "code a little, test a little."
+The steps are provided in the following:

-1. Create a repository under the appropriate group ( example: Security Tools, Developer Tools, Collaboration Tools) in [Repo1](https://repo1.dso.mil/big-bang/apps).
+1. Create a repository under the appropriate group (e.g., Security Tools, Developer Tools, Collaboration Tools) in [Repo1](https://repo1.dso.mil/big-bang/apps).

-1. Create a "main" branch that will serve as the master branch.
+2. Create a "main" branch that will serve as the master branch.

-1. There are two ways to start a new Package.
+3. There are two ways to start a new package.

-    1. If there is no upstream helm chart we create a helm chart from scratch.
+    a.
+If there is no upstream helm chart, we create a helm chart from scratch.
 Here is a T3 video that demonstrates creating a new helm chart.
-Create a directory called "chart" in your repo, change to the chart directory, and scaffold a new chart in the chart directory
+Create a directory called "chart" in your repo, change to the chart directory, and scaffold a new chart in the chart directory.

         ```shell
         # Scaffold new helm chart